 Physical Education and Kinesiology Club (PEAK).
-The purpose of the club is to provide useful and informative programs, discussions, and demonstrations in the varied areas of physical education for members who major in Physical Education or Exercise Science or who minor in Health Studies, Kinesiology, or Coaching.
+The purpose of the club is to provide useful and informative programs, discussions, and demonstrations in the varied areas of physical education for members who major in Physical Education or Exercise Science or who minor in Kinesiology or Coaching.

-Pi Gamma Mu, Theta Chapter.
-The mission of Pi Gamma Mu Honor Society is to encourage and promote excellence in the social sciences and to uphold the ideals of scholarship and service.
+Pi Gamma Mu.
+The mission of Pi Gamma Mu, a national honor society, is to encourage and promote excellence in the social sciences and to uphold the ideals of scholarship and service.
+BMC's chapter is Theta Chapter.